antonisnats/Rentals-site/README.md

-# Rentals-site using HTML,CSS and Javascript.
+# Rentals-site using HTML,CSS and Javascript | AUEB Project